 - Reduced Hip Flexibility

-This Physiotherapy program at Nose Creek Sport Physiotherapy objectively measures modifiable risk factors and empowers patients to correct deficiencies that are often not addressed in most other treatment centres.
+This Physiotherapy program at Nose Creek Physiotherapy objectively measures modifiable risk factors and empowers patients to correct deficiencies that are often not addressed in most other treatment centres.

 What happens if my symptoms are not resolved?

 An assessment and discharge form will be faxed to the family physician to keep them informed of the status of the patient’s CLBP condition.
 For those patients who do not receive a full resolution of symptoms or full function, Nose Creek Sport Physiotherapists will assist the family physician in further medical management as necessary.
 It should be noted that back function often returns before pain fully resolves.